Boulder City Personal Injury Lawyer

 Does Reaching a Settlement Take A Long Time?

 Injured victims frequently wonder how long it will take in order to reach a settlement after they have been injured in an accident.
 There are some settlements that are completed faster than others are.
 Since each case is unique, there is no way to exactly predict how long it is going to take to reach a settlement.
-We here at McDonald Worley want to ensure you are getting the assistance you need and are focused on recovering from your injuries.
+At McDonald Worley we want to ensure you are getting the assistance you need and are focused on recovering from your injuries.
 We will do everything we can to speed the process up as best as we can.

 You must continue to seek medical care while you are trying to obtain compensation.
-As your lawyers will, we will ask for and make copies of all of your relevant medical information since it can be used as proof for your case to receive just settlement.
+As your lawyers we will ask for and make copies of all of your relevant medical information since it can be used as proof for your case to receive just settlement.
 Quite often victims are awarded larger settlement amounts when their injuries are life-changing, catastrophic, and severe.

 After we have access to all of your relevant information, including your medical records, which involves all of the bills you are receiving currently from your surgeons, doctors, and other medical professionals who are treating your injuries, then we can continue moving forward to attempt to get the best possible settlement for you.
-We will ensure that the liability party knows how you have been affected by the accident and the numerous reasons why you deserve to obtain the compensation you are requesting.
+We will ensure that the liable party knows how you have been affected by the accident and the numerous reasons why you deserve to obtain the compensation you are requesting.

 How Long Do I Have to File My Personal Injury Claim?